Image

 Multidisciplinary Thematic Course in Social Science

-Choice of Upper-Level Course in Social Science**
+Choice of Upper-Level course **

 Linear Algebra in Social Science